Sigumaa/Sigumaa/README.md

 ## Hobbies
 I enjoy reading, watching movies, and listening to music.
-I’m particularly passionate about club music, especially genres like UK Garage, UK Hardcore, UK Bass, and Drum & Bass (DnB).
+I’m particularly passionate about club music, especially genres like UK Garage, UK Hardcore, UK Bass, Rhythm & Blues (R&B), and Drum & Bass (DnB).
 I’m always open to exploring new sounds and experiences.
 I keep track of my music listening habits on [Last.fm](https://www.last.fm/ja/user/shiyui), where I log my favorite tracks and discover new artists.

 As for movies, I’m a fan of works by Christopher Nolan and enjoy films that challenge conventional storytelling.